 What do I need to know about billing and coding for reimbursement?

 First you need to understand the difference between procedure codes and diagnostic codes.
-Procedure codes are called Current Procedural Terminology (CPT) codes and diagnostic codes are called ICD-9 codes.
+Procedure codes are called Current Procedural Terminology (CPT) codes and diagnostic codes are called ICD-10 codes.
 Then you need to know which codes speech-language pathologists and audiologists can use to bill for their services.
-ASHA has developed a number of resources on billing and coding, including model superbills for audiology [PDF] and speech-language pathology [PDF].
+ASHA has developed a number of resources on billing and coding, including model superbills for audiology [DOC] and speech-language pathology [DOC].

-Do private insurers reimburse for speech-language pathology or audiology services?
+Do private insurers reimburse for audiology or speech-language pathology services?